-In 2017, Miriam took on two new roles related to education and training: the role of director of studies for Bachelor’s and Master’s level studies, and co-ordination of training and capacity building components at SRC.
+In 2017, Huitric took on two new roles related to education and training: the role of director of studies for Bachelor’s and Master’s level studies, and co-ordination of training and capacity building components at SRC.

 Huitric’s current research has built on her experience in transdisciplinary approaches to understanding social-ecological systems.
-For example, Miriam worked with the Arctic Resilience Report co-ordinating the collection and analysis of case studies for the report together with her colleagues Juan Rocha and Garry Peterson.
+For example, Huitric worked with the Arctic Resilience Report co-ordinating the collection and analysis of case studies for the report together with her colleagues Juan Rocha and Garry Peterson.
 Looking at changes that are impacting livelihood in each case, the cases could be studied from a social-ecological resilience perspective, to understand what factors were behind cases that displayed resilience, loss of resilience or transformation.

 Huitric began her academic career at the Department of Systems Ecology at Stockholm University where she wrote her doctoral thesis.
 Her research focused on the mis-matches between institutions and the ecosystems they attend to, using the shrimp farming industry in Thailand and the lobster and conch fisheries in Belize as examples.

 Her findings demonstrated that even severe changes in a resource and/or its environment can have limited impact on the institutions governing its use.
 Furthermore, while many expect a well-structured and successful social system related to resource use to respond to changes in the system they depend on, this is not necessarily the case.
 It is not possible to study the social or ecological system in isolation if one wants to understand the dynamics between resource users and their resource base.
 The social-ecological system needs to be the point of departure.

 On completion of her doctoral thesis, she spent a year with the Albaeco and enjoyed taking part in various projects that Albaeco have been engaged in, including its very successful exhibition Manna — Food in a New Light.

 Awards and achievements: